Rigidity/RigidML/README.md

 `number` Treated as plain HTML and is appended to the target element.
 `boolean` Treated as plain HTML and is appended to the target element.
 `bigint` Treated as plain HTML and is appended to the target element.
+`object` Stringified as JSON and is appended to the target element.
 `symbol` Description treated as plain HTML and is appended to the target element.
 `undefined` Nothing is applied or done with an undefined value.

 ## Functions
 `key => val` The simplest type of function.
 Makes an HTML element.